Vector Clocks in Distributed Systems

 The above example depicts the vector clocks mechanism in which the vector clocks are updated after execution of internal events, the arrows indicate how the values of vectors are sent in between the processes (P1, P2, P3).

-To sum up, Vector clocks algorithms are used in distributed systems to provide a casually consistent ordering of events but the entire Vector is sent to each process for every message sent, in order to keep the vector clocks in sync.
+To sum up, Vector clocks algorithms are used in distributed systems to provide a causally consistent ordering of events but the entire Vector is sent to each process for every message sent, in order to keep the vector clocks in sync.